jchan1234/Garage-Door-Opener-Raspberry-Pi/README.md

 If you want to use this over the internet look into remote.it https://remote.it/ There are ios and android app as well.
+You need to create an account on remote.it.
+Then install the software using sudo apt install connectd
+To run issue this command
+sudo connectd_installer
+You probably want to configure an SSH and an HTTP service.

+To get mail notification you need to modify mail.py to enter the mail address and mail server

 Original code comes from https://www.driscocity.com/idiots-guide-to-a-raspberry-pi-garage-door-opener/